-We don't have the biggest military, or the largest skyscrapers, but it turns out we do have a fair sense of humour and a willingness to try things out!
+We don't have the biggest military or the largest skyscrapers, but it turns out we do have a fair sense of humor and a willingness to try things out!

 Dave Browne decided he'd play the guitar continuously for 42 hours straight and set a world record.
 Only when he began to research it, it turns out that he had to play for 113 hours straight.

 The rules included five minutes rest per hour of playing, no more than 30 seconds between songs, and a rule that banned repeating a song within four hours of playing it.

 The video above shows Dave (on the right) jamming away, amazingly still standing, as he breaks the 113-hour record at The Temple Bar pub in Dublin.
 But he wasn't quite done – he rocked on to a total of 114 hours, 6 minutes and 30 seconds!